songyandong/documentation/cli/README.md

   **Detailed process of file processing:**
   1. Encrypt the file first
   2. The encrypted file is sliced to cut it into multiple files (called Segment), and the file name of the Segment is the Hash value of its content.
-  3. After splicing the Hash values of all Segment contents, Hash the spliced content to generate the Hash value of the Object.
+  3. After splicing the hash values of all segment contents, hash the spliced content to generate the Hash value of the Object.

   **The location of the Segment in the local storage space is as follows:**
   ```bash